amschechter/amschechter.github.io/_posts/2025-09-16-Street_Study.markdown

 They do an amazing job being specific, giving users of OSM data the chance to deeply analyze things.
 Here is an incomplete list of the Segment/Path/Way types that I came across

-1.  service
+1.  primary
-2.  residential
+2.  secondary
-3.  footway
+3.  tertiary
-4.  primary
+4.  service
-5.  secondary
+5.  residential
-6.  tertiary
+6.  footway
+7.  motorway
-7.  cycleway
+8.  cycleway
-8.  path
+9.  path
-9.  steps
+10.  steps

 ## Non Driving Ratio